 “Parents can’t afford bus fares to get to nursery or the doctors – all these things cost a little bit but can cost a little bit too much.
 It can also have an impact on the parents and their mental health.
 We don’t know the long term impact yet on the children.”

-All candidates running to be the next Woking MP were contacted about the levels of child poverty in Sheerwater and how they would address the issue.
+In the run up to the election, prospective MP candidates for Woking were contacted about the levels of child poverty in Sheerwater and how they would address the issue.
 Nataly Suzana Anderson (Green), Richard Godwin Barker (Reform UK) and Ese Erheriene (Labour) did not get back with a comment.

 “The Liberal Democrats and I will extend free school meals to all children in poverty, with an ambition to extend them to all primary school children when the public finances allow.